organisciak/dissertation/document/3_typology.md

 Objective tasks are assumed to have an authoritative truth, even if it is unknown.
 For example, in transcribing scanned texts, it is assumed that there is a ‘correct’ passage in the work that has been scanned.

-In contrast, subjective tasks have a variable concept of correctness, as they are are not expected to be consistent between contributors.
+In contrast, subjective tasks have a variable concept of correctness, as they are not expected to be consistent between contributors.

 Human computation undertakings are commonly objective tasks, and taxonomic efforts for human computation – such as Schenk and Guittard's split of routine, complex, and creative
-[-@schenk_crowdsourcing_2009] – do not touch on the subjective/objective separation in a direct way.
+[-@schenk_crowdsourcing_2009] – do not touch on the subjective/objective separation directly.

 The subjective-objective distinction has consequences for training and quality control.
 Objective tasks lead to a training approach where the ideal result is that everyone performs the task in the same one right way.